 - Insufficient supply of fuel oil, water, or other fluids

 - Entrapment in snow, mud, water, or sand within 100 feet of the roadway

 RVs are a popular form of vacation for many Americans.
-It is a great escape from city and suburban life.
-Enjoy your vacation time without worrying about a potential loss.
+They offer a great escape from city and suburban life.
+Make sure you can enjoy your vacation time without worrying about a potential loss.
 Know whether you need RV insurance, and what coverage to purchase if you do.